tinwinaung/002-TWA-Shiok/README.md

 Shiok is a borrowing from Malay that has acquired multiple uses and meanings in everyday Singapore English.
 It is an exclamation expressing admiration or approval, just like 'cool!' and 'great!'.

-Shiok used opensource ClamAV Engine and Signature to scan specific folder in Web Application Servers.
+Shiok used opensource ClamAV Engine and Signature to scan specific folder in Web Application Servers (in realtime).

 This software is free to use for any purpose.

+## Why?

+OpenSource virus scann engine are not available out of the box for realtime scanning in Windows.
+Here it is!

 ### Signature